When and what to learn in a changing world: Characterization of optimal policies

 \paragraph{Decomposition and uniqueness} The recursive equation can be decomposed into two parts: (i) the choice of an optimal information structure conditional on stopping, which reduces to an \emph{"as-if-static" information acquisition problem} where the continuation values $v$ itself plays the role of the indirect utility function; (ii) the choice of the optimal timing of information acquisition, which reduces to an \emph{"as-if-one-off" deterministic optimal stopping problem} where the stopping payoff is given by value from instaneous information acquisition net of the fixed cost.
-The dynamic solution is uniquely characterized by consistency between solutions to both (sub)problems via the recursive structure: the value from information must incorporate future value from optimal timing; stopping payoffs must derive from future information acquisition.
+The recursive equation requires that ("static") value from information incorporate future value from optimal timing and ("one-off") stopping payoffs derive from future information.

 To prove that $v$ is the unique fixed point of $\BellmanOperator$, I rely on properties of the functional operators corresponding to the value in the static information problem and the optimal stopping problem, given arbitrary continuation values.
-Namely, these operators are monotone and order-convex operators over the lattice of real-valued bounded measurable functions over $\Delta(\Theta)$, which is a Riesz space, of which $\CandidateValue$ is an order-interval.
+These operators are monotone and order-convex operators over the lattice of real-valued bounded measurable functions over $\Delta(\Theta)$, which is a Riesz space, of which $\CandidateValue$ is an order-interval.
 This enables the use of a Tarski-style fixed point theorem from \citet{marinacci2019unique}, where convexity and an upper-perimeter conditions deliver uniqueness.
-The following theorem states the result; details of the proof are in \hyref{Appendix}{sec:appendix:FP-existence-uniqueness}.
+Details of the proof are in \hyref{Appendix}{sec:appendix:FP-existence-uniqueness}.